drd/croperator/README.md

 + get it working on IE (thanks [Kx5] and jabis on FreeNode#mootools!)
 (Jan 27 09)
 + initial version (Safari, Chrome, FF) (Jan 27 09)
++ split crop div into its own class (Jan 28 09)
++ implement moving the crop box